fatiando/website/index.md

 teach is definitely work learning!

 <i class="fas fa-eye"></i> **Rather watch a tutorial?**
-Our [YouTube channel](https://www.youtube.com/fatiandoorg) has video tutorials, demonstrations, and talks about several of the tools that we develop.
-The video tutorials always have code for you to follow along (see links in the video descriptions) but they can get outdated over time.
+Our [YouTube channel](https://www.youtube.com/fatiandoorg) has video tutorials about some of our tools.
+The tutorials are always accompanied by code but they can get outdated over time.

 <ul role="list" class="list-inline margin-top-l">
 <li><a class="button-link-light" href="contact">Got stuck? <strong>Contact us!</strong></a></li>